vincexi/AzureFuncs/README.md

 # AzureFuncs
-License payment processing azure functions.
+A license payment processing set of azure functions using various triggers and bindings to perform cascading actions

 OnPaymentReceived function contains a POST endpoint receiving the Order model.
 The order is recorded to Azure Storage and then added to a Queue.